abyssparanoia/go-veritrance/http_client/docs/CardAuthorizeResponse.md

 NewCardAuthorizeResponseWithDefaults instantiates a new CardAuthorizeResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPayNowIdResponse

+`func (o *CardAuthorizeResponse) GetPayNowIdResponse() AccountResponsePayNowIdResponse`

+GetPayNowIdResponse returns the PayNowIdResponse field if non-nil, zero value otherwise.

+### GetPayNowIdResponseOk

+`func (o *CardAuthorizeResponse) GetPayNowIdResponseOk() (*AccountResponsePayNowIdResponse, bool)`

+GetPayNowIdResponseOk returns a tuple with the PayNowIdResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPayNowIdResponse

+`func (o *CardAuthorizeResponse) SetPayNowIdResponse(v AccountResponsePayNowIdResponse)`

+SetPayNowIdResponse sets PayNowIdResponse field to given value.

+### HasPayNowIdResponse

+`func (o *CardAuthorizeResponse) HasPayNowIdResponse() bool`

+HasPayNowIdResponse returns a boolean if a field has been set.

 ### GetServiceType